When Is the Best Time

 This is our ultimate guide to Perito Moreno Glacier with 9 essential must-know tips before you go, including the best time, getting to the glacier, bus tips, weather, and more.

-The best time with the most pleasant weather is from November to March, which means summer in the southern hemisphere.
+The best time to visit Perito Moreno Glacier with the most pleasant weather is from November to March.
+This is the summer in the southern hemisphere.
 Just be prepared for more crowded viewing platforms during that time.
-The best time of day for hearing the fascinating ice cracking sounds is on a sunny afternoon.
+The best time of day for hearing the fascinating ice-cracking sounds is on a sunny afternoon.

 Quick Glacier Guide | Table of Contents

 Below you can find a quick navigation.
 This whole article was updated in December 2019 / January 2020.
 Please check #9 El Calafate to Perito Moreno — Bus to Perito Moreno for the best tips on how to get to the glacier.

 - Highlights – Cracking Ice | Time of Day

 - Opening Hours & Entrance Fee

 - How to Get to Perito Moreno Glacier | Bus From El Calafate